-Once you’ve got your competitor analysis you can start to build a plan for how you’ll company will sit in the market.
-This isn’t really about your competition, it’s about making your own value proposition stronger.
+Once you’ve got your competitor analysis, you can start to build a plan for how your company will sit in the market.
+This isn’t really about your competition; it’s about making your own value proposition stronger.

-Which areas will you seek to master or own in customers’ hearts?
+Which areas will you seek to master or own in your customers’ hearts?

 5) Define your unique selling proposition